couchbase/docker/community/couchbase-server/3.0.1/README.md

 │  └─────────────────┘  │  │  └─────────────────┘  │  │  └─────────────────┘  │
 └───────────────────────┘  └───────────────────────┘  └───────────────────────┘
 ```

+To configure Couchbase Server:

+* Access the Couchbase Server Admin Console via port 8091 on any of the hosts.
+* Follow the same steps from the **Multiple containers on single host** section, however use the use the host IP address itself rather than using `docker inspect` to discover the IP address.

 ## Running in container clouds with SDN